Publishing a Static Site

 assets: true

-retina: true
+retina: false

 draft: false